danielharrell/does_music_move/does_music_move.md

 over time.
 And we might say, in that respect, that both rise and fall.
-But unlike the siren, the melody does this in a kind of articulated space, usually conceived as a scale, which gives us the impression of movement, from one place to the next.
+But unlike the siren, the melody does this in a kind of articulated space, usually conceived as a scale.
+And it gives us the impression of movement, from one place to the next.
 We sense a change of place, in other words, *within* the melody's change in pitch, as if having caused it.
 To be more specific, suppose we hear the beginning of "Twinkle Twinkle, Little Star" on middle C, where C is followed by the G a fifth above.
 Within this change in pitch, we hear a change of place---from the first degree of a melodic scale to the fifth, or otherwise put, from the ˆ1 tone to the ˆ5 tone.
-And this change of place gives us the impression of a motion having caused the melody's change in pitch---in this case, the impression of a leap from the ˆ1 to the ˆ5 having caused C to be followed by G.
-Now suppose we hear the siren rise from C to G.
-We don't hear this rise happen in the articulated space of a scale, and indeed the continuity of the change in pitch would seem to preclude it, since the places in a scale are discrete.
-But this means we are given no impression of movement, from one place to the next, by the siren's change in pitch.
-It's as if it rises only in time, not in space.
+And this change of place gives us the impression of a motion having caused the melody's change in pitch: in this case, the impression of a leap from the ˆ1 to the ˆ5 having caused C to be followed by G. Now suppose we hear the siren rise from C to G. We don't hear this rise happen in the articulated space of a scale; and indeed the continuity of the siren's change in pitch would seem to preclude it, since the places in a scale are discrete.
+But this means we are given no impression of movement by the siren's change in pitch, from one place to the next.
+It's as if the siren rises and falls only in time, not in space.
 True, we can see, or at least infer, a change of place *behind* the siren's change in pitch, in the police car or fire engine that produced it.
-But we don't hear any like change of place *within* the change in pitch, that might replace the police car or fire engine as cause, and turn what we hear as a signal into what we could hear as a melody.
+But we don't hear any similar change of place *within* the change in pitch, that might replace the police car or fire engine as cause, and turn what we hear as a signal into what we could hear as a melody.

 Of course, we may not know the names for the places in a musical scale, or even have any conception of such a scale, to account for the change of place we hear in the melody.
-But this possibility is only more evidence of how much sense the space of musical movement can make, in what we might call its *own* terms, without the need for any theory beyond the music to
+But this ignorance is only more evidence of how much sense the space of musical movement can make, in what we might call its *own* terms, without the need for any theory beyond the music to